-Standard Procedures for Issuing Additional Procedures for Issuing Social Bonds Bonds Consideration of the Consideration of the scope of projects to which proceeds will be allocated issuance plan Consideration of the process for Social Project evaluation and selection Acquisition of rating(s) Consideration of management of proceeds and reporting methods Underwriting examination Calculation of expected social benefits by securities companies Implementation of external reviews (if necessary) Preparation Documentation for issuance3 Pre-marketing Decisions on issuance conditions (issue price interest rates, etc.) Receipt of payments from Bond investors issuance Management of proceeds - Tracking and management of the proceeds from Social Bonds Investment in projects Management of proceeds Execution of projects - Calculation and reporting of social benefits Annual reporting Implementation of external reviews (if necessary) Interest payment and information disclosure Redemption at par value on the maturity date Refinancing (if necessary) Maturity redemption In the case of refinancing, disclosure of the overview of projects to which the proceeds will be allocated, the methods of managing said proceeds, and the perceived social benefits, etc.
+Standard Procedures for Issuing Additional Procedures for Issuing Social Bonds Bonds Consideration of the Consideration of the scope of projects to which proceeds will be allocated issuance plan Consideration of the process for Social Project evaluation and selection Acquisition of rating(s) Consideration of management of proceeds and reporting methods Underwriting examination Calculation of expected social benefits by securities companies Implementation of external reviews (if necessary, recommended to Preparation Documentation undergo external reviews) for issuance3 Pre-marketing Decisions on issuance conditions (issue price interest rates, etc.) Receipt of payments from Bond investors issuance Management of proceeds - Tracking and management of the proceeds from Social Bonds Investment in projects Management of proceeds - Calculation and reporting of social benefits Execution of projects Implementation of external reviews (if necessary, recommended to Annual reporting Interest undergo external reviews) payment and information disclosure Redemption at par value on the maturity date Refinancing (if necessary) Maturity redemption In the case of refinancing, disclosure of the overview of projects to which the proceeds will be allocated, the methods of managing said proceeds, and the perceived social benefits, etc.